In a far more productive year than 2014, many electronic music veterans returned to the fold in 2015 with their first new albums for many years.

-RODNEY CROMWELL is the alter-ego of Adam Cresswell, formally of ARTHUR & MARTHA.
+RODNEY CROMWELL is Adam Cresswell, formally of ARTHUR & MARTHA.
 ‘Black Dog’ recalled the pulsing post-punk miserablism of SECTION 25 and was embellished some Hooky styled bass.
-Of course, ‘Black Dog’ was not actually about a dark coloured canine.
-Cresswell told TEC: “It’s all broadly linked to experiences in my life over the last ten years; themes of love, loss, depression, redemption”.
+Cresswell said: “It’s all broadly linked to experiences in my life over the last ten years; themes of love, loss, depression, redemption”.
 As with NEW ORDER’s ‘Temptation’, despite the inherent melancholy, there was light at the end of the tunnel that made ‘Black Dog’ a most joyous listening experience.

 Available on the album ‘Age Of Anxiety’ via Happy Robots

 Utilising her Italian heritage, DAYBEHAVIOR’s lead singer Paulinda Crescentini gave a suitably alluring performance on ‘Cambiare’, the B-side of the Swedish trio’s single ‘Change’.
 Remixed to poptastic effect, the joyous yet melancholic tune took the best elements of Italo disco with an expression of sorrow and happiness that recalled imperial phase PET SHOP BOYS.
 With a catchy chorus and seductive topline, Linguaphone language lessons were never this much fun…